ktor-doc-jp/ktor-doc-jp/pages/quickstart/artifacts.md

 Ktor is split into several groups of modules:

-* `ktor-server` contains modules that support running Ktor Application with different engines: Netty, Jetty, Tomcat, and generic servlet.
-It also contains TestEngine for setting up application tests without starting real server
+* `ktor-server` contains modules that support running the Ktor Application with different engines: Netty, Jetty, Tomcat, and a generic servlet.
+It also contains a TestEngine for setting up application tests without starting the real server
   * `ktor-server-core` is a core package where most of the application API and implementation is located
-  * `ktor-server-jetty` support a deployed or embedded Jetty instance
+  * `ktor-server-jetty` supports a deployed or embedded Jetty instance
-  * `ktor-server-netty` supports Netty in an embedded mode
+  * `ktor-server-netty` supports Netty in embedded mode
   * `ktor-server-tomcat` supports Tomcat servers
-  * `ktor-server-servlet` is used by Jetty and Tomcat and allows running in generic servlet container
+  * `ktor-server-servlet` is used by Jetty and Tomcat and allows running in a generic servlet container
-  * `ktor-server-test-host` allows running application tests faster without starting full host
+  * `ktor-server-test-host` allows running application tests faster without starting the full host
 * `ktor-features` groups modules for features that are optional and may not be required by every application
   * `ktor-auth` provides support for different [authentication systems](/features/authentication.html) like Basic, Digest, Forms, OAuth 1a and 2
   * `ktor-auth-jwt` adds the ability to authenticate against [JWT](/features/authentication.html#jwt)